 A simple task like getting a haircut can be painful and stressful when you live with psoriasis.
 Scalp psoriasis is very common and personally has always been one of my most problematic spots.
 It’s so visible when flaring and can be hard to treat without sacrificing clean looking hair.
 I’m sharing my 5 tips before going to the salon with scalp psoriasis.
-If you have a hairdresser you already go to, you can skip down to step 3.
+If you have a hairdresser you already go to, skip down to step 3.

 1. The Search